medieval-source-book/medieval-source-book.github.io/texts/oeglin_dearest_sight_heart.md

 <p>F., wherever you go, you deserve my praise above all others; you have no equals in this realm, no matter their conduct, cultivation, bearing or air.
 So, take care, my heart rejoices and always aims to increase its joy with you.</p>

-<p>I am graciously disposed to you, may your heart be faith- fully mine, as you find me to be just and charitable, with no ill intentions, and straightforward.
+<p>I am graciously disposed to you, may your heart be faithfully mine, as you find me to be just and charitable, with no ill intentions, and straightforward.
 I will not leave you until my end: this I guarantee you.</p>